info201a-s19/The-Billboard-Equation/README.md

 ![Music banner](./imgs/music.jpg)

-## Domain of Interest: An Introduction
+## Music as a Domain: An Introduction

 ### Why are we interested in this domain?